axodyne/hello-world/04-pull-your-own-requests.md

 When all is ready, merge the request.
 You will be asked for confirmation and then asked if you want to delete the branch.
 Do that because it is now finished with.

+Although the remote brach on github is gone, the local machine will still have it, and the tracking information.
+Delete the local copies with:

+    git branch -d new-feature
+    git branch -d -r origin/new-feature

+There will be a warning that you have deleted an unmerged branch.
+That is OK, we will pull down the new changes from the github site directly.